Liyourong/Real-Time-Object-Detection-Service-Based-on-Mask-R-CNN/README.md

 ### Model Performance & Explanation
 Compared to the baseline model, the primary model achieved a 48.58% increase in the accuracy regarding the accuracy of class prediction, and a 33% time increase in the training process.
 The increase in the accuracy is attributed to the more complex architecture of the Mask R-CNN model with pixel-wise segmentation to better understand the content of the image.
 Such ability ensures the Mask R-CNN model acquires more information than RestNet-50.
 Also, due to the involvement in more context and complex pattern recognition of Mask R-CNN, it exhibits better generalization to new, unseen data, especially data that the team collected under different light and time conditions.
 The increase in the processing time is mainly attributed to the surge in the requirement for computation per input image.
 The Mask R-CNN model requires significantly more computation due to the more complex architecture.

+# Acknowledgment

+I would like to extend my deepest gratitude to my esteemed colleagues **Cindy Hu**, **Matthew Tian**, and **Alex Yuan**, whose invaluable assistance and dedication have been fundamental to the success of this project.
+The collaborative effort and commitment demonstrated by each member have played a crucial role in navigating the challenges encountered throughout the research process.

+Particularly, I wish to highlight the significant contributions made by **Alex Yuan**.
+Alex's expertise and tireless efforts in constructing the final model were instrumental in achieving our research objectives.
+His meticulous attention to detail and innovative approach have not only enhanced the quality of our work but have also set a benchmark for excellence within our team.

+The journey of this research project has been a testament to the power of teamwork, and it is with sincere appreciation that I acknowledge the efforts of Cindy, Matthew, and Alex.
+Without their support, the realization of this project would not have been possible.
+I am profoundly grateful for their contributions and look forward to our future collaborations.